woocommerce/woocommerce-product-bundles-bulk-discounts/README.md

-# WooCommerce Product Bundles - Bulk Discounts
+# Product Bundles - Bulk Discounts for WooCommerce

 ### What's This?